vkage/Wealth_Lab/README.md

-# Momentum Analysis Dashboard
+# WealthLab

-A Python-based financial analysis tool that implements **Mark Minervini's Trend Template** and **Gary Antonacci's Dual Momentum** strategies to help you analyze stocks and manage your portfolio.
+**WealthLab** is a Python-based financial analysis tool that implements **Mark Minervini's Trend Template** and **Gary Antonacci's Dual Momentum** strategies to help you analyze stocks and manage your portfolio.

+## GitHub Details

+**Description:**
+A powerful financial analysis dashboard implementing Minervini Trend Template and Dual Momentum strategies for smart stock screening and portfolio management.

+**Topics:**
+finance stock-market python flask algotrading minervini dual-momentum technical-analysis portfolio-manager investment-tools

 ![Dashboard Preview](static/dashboard.png) *(Add a screenshot here if you have one)*